Loss-Based Variational Bayes Prediction: Setup and Loss-Based Bayesian Prediction

 in which we follow convention and abuse notation by writing this quantity as a density even though, strictly speaking, the density may not exist.
 The one-step-ahead predictive distribution is then constructed as

-However, as has recently been argued by some authors (e.g. Lacoste-Julien et al., 2011; \citealp{loaiza2019focused}), when the class of predictive models indexed by $\Theta $ does not contain the \textit{true} predictive distribution there is no sense in which this conventional approach remains the `gold standard'.
-Instead, in this realistic scenario of model misspecification the predictive paradigm needs to change; with the { log-score loss} that underpins (\ref{conv_pred})\textbf{\ }replaced by the \textbf{\ }\textit{particular} predictive loss that matters for the problem at hand.
-That is,\textbf{\ }our prior beliefs about ${\theta }$ and, hence, about the elements $P_{\theta }^{(n)}$ in $\mathcal{P}^{(n)}$, need to be updated via a criterion function defined by a user-specified measure of predictive loss; hence the nomenclature: `loss-based Bayesian prediction'.
+However, when the class of predictive models indexed by $\Theta $ does not contain the \textit{true} predictive distribution there is no sense in which this conventional approach remains the `gold standard'.
+In such cases, the loss that underpins (\ref{conv_pred}) should be replaced by the \textit{ particular} predictive loss that matters for the problem at hand.
+That is, \textbf{\ }our prior beliefs about ${\theta }$ and, hence, about the elements $P_{\theta }^{(n)}$ in $\mathcal{P}^{(n)}$, need to be updated via a criterion function defined by a user-specified measure of predictive loss.

-\subsection{Bayesian updating based on scoring rules}
+\subsection{Bayesian Updating Based on Scoring Rules}

 \cite{loaiza2019focused} propose a method for producing Bayesian predictions using loss functions that specifically capture {the accuracy of} {density forecasts}.
-For $\mathcal{P}^{(n)}$ a convex class of {predictive distributions} on $(\Omega ,\mathcal{F})$, density prediction accuracy can be measured using the scoring rule $s:\mathcal{P}^{(n)}\times \mathcal{Y} \mapsto \mathbb{R}$, {where the expected scoring rule under the true distribution }$P_{0}${\ is defined as}
+For $\mathcal{P}^{(n)}$ a convex class of {predictive distributions} on $(\Omega ,\mathcal{F})$, density prediction accuracy can be measured using the positively-oriented\textbf{\ }(i.e. higher is better) scoring rule $s:\mathcal{P}^{(n)}\times \mathcal{Y}\mapsto \mathbb{R} $, where the expected scoring rule under the true distribution $P_{0}$ is defined as

 {Since} $\mathbb{S}(\cdot ,P_{0})$ is unattainable in practice, a sample estimate based on $y_{1:n}$ is used to define a sample criterion: for a given $\theta \in \Theta $, define sample average score as